 - 1. Go to Security Profiles > Application Control.
 You can use the default profile or create a new one. - 2.
 Click the category, select Traffic Shaping and then select the priority for the category.
 Repeat for each category to be controlled. - 3.
-Select Apply. - Go to Policy & Objects > IPv4 Policy and edit your WiFi security policy. - 5.
-In Security Profiles, set Application Control ON and select the security profile that you edited. - 6.
-Select OK.
+Select Apply. - 4.
+Go to Policy & Objects > Firewall Policy and edit your Firewall policy. - 5.
+In the Security Profiles section, enable Application Control and select the security profile that you edited. - 6.
+Click OK.

-Managing the FortiAP group and setting the dynamic VLAN assignment
+Managing the FortiAP group and assigning a dynamic VLAN